 Self-assessment is the process of conducting a systematic review of one’s own performance, knowledge base or skill set, usually to improve future performance, expand knowledge or hone skills.

-Self-assessment activities, in their most common form, are simply in-depth medical knowledge tests.
+Self-assessment activities, in their most common form, are simply an in-depth medical knowledge test that provides feedback on your performance and the opportunity to learn from the experience.
 A well-known example is the American College of Physicians Medical Knowledge Self-Assessment Program® (MKSAP®).

 When do I start PI-CME and/or self-assessment activities, and where do I begin?
 Do I go online, or are there packets of information that I need to request?

-AAPA will both acquire and develop specific activities for PI-CME.
+AAPA will both acquire and develop specific activities for PI-CME and self-assessment.
 Learning Central is your destination for CME activities to help you meet your certification maintenance requirements.

-The new CME requirements do not start until 2014, and PAs will transition to the new process over the following six years.
+The new CME requirements started in 2014, and PAs will transition to the new process over the next six years.
 We are communicating now to ensure you understand the changes, your questions are answered and that you are aware of solutions AAPA is creating to support you in the transition.

-Prior to the arrival of the new requirements for PI-CME and self-assessment credits, any PA can participate in a PI-CME or self-assessment activity and receive traditional Category 1 CME credit.
-Many self-assessment and PI-CME programs are available through other allopathic and osteopathic physician associations.
-Examples include the American Academy of Family Physicians (AAFP) METRIC program and the American College of Physicians (ACP) Medical Knowledge Self-Assessment Program (MKSAP).
-Several other activities are already available on websites such as Medscape.
+Prior to transitioning to the new requirements for PI-CME and self-assessment credits, any PA can participate in a PI-CME or self-assessment activity and satisfy part of their 50-credit Category 1 CME requirement.
+Many self-assessment and PI-CME programs are available through other allopathic and osteopathic physician associations and have been approved by AAPA for PA credit.
+An example of PI-CME is the American Academy of Family Physicians (AAFP) METRIC program, and an example of self-assessment is the American College of Physicians (ACP) Medical Knowledge Self- Assessment Program 16 (MKSAP 16) Digital.
+Visit AAPA’s website to view the complete list of approved self-assessment and PI-CME activities.

-In addition, AAPA will provide specific requirements for PAs who want to create their own PI-CME activities or who believe that practice improvement activities they are already engaging in may qualify for credit.
-We are currently developing these guidelines and plan to have something in place by early 2014.
+As discussed above, AAPA will provide specific requirements for PAs who want to create their own PI- CME activities or who believe that practice improvement activities they are already engaging in may qualify for credit.
+We are currently developing these guidelines and plan to have something in place by early 2015.
 Stay tuned.

 Will there be suggested topics for PI-CME and self-assessment activities per specialty?

 Yes, there will be PI-CME and self-assessment activities for different specialties.
-AAPA is working with several physician organizations, PA specialty organizations and PAs in different clinical areas to gather and develop options for PI-CME and self-assessment activities in a wide range of clinical specialty areas.
+AAPA has worked, and is continuing to work, with several physician organizations, PA specialty organizations and PAs in different clinical areas to gather and develop options for PI-CME and self-assessment activities in a wide range of clinical specialty areas.

 PI-CME and self-assessment activities are designed to be relevant to your clinical practice, and help you improve and stay current in your clinical practice in ways that may be even more relevant and more practical than some other CME activities you have pursued in the past.

-As mentioned above, AAPA is working to acquire and develop PI-CME and self-assessment activities.
-Many of these activities will be offered through Learning Central in a format that is simple, accessible and user friendly.
+As mentioned above, AAPA has worked and is continuing to work to acquire and develop PI-CME and self-assessment activities.
+Many of these activities are offered through Learning Central in a format that is simple, accessible and user friendly.
 As PAs begin to take advantage of these new CME opportunities, we will collect and share insights from their experience to provide a clearer view of what self-assessment and PI-CME entail and how they are benefiting practice.
 In addition, we are committed to working on a streamlined process so that credit for activities completed on AAPA’s Learning Central will be transmitted directly to NCCPA, simplifying the CME logging process.

 When employers realize that more than one-third of our Category 1 CME is being provided for at work, we’ll see an equal reduction in CME money available to us over the next few years.